Kiko Calero: New York Mets/Los Angeles Dodgers

 On March 4, 2010, the New York Mets signed Calero to a minor-league deal with an invitation to spring training.
 On May 16, he was released by the Mets and he signed with the Los Angeles Dodgers on June 10 and was assigned to the AAA Albuquerque Isotopes.
 He appeared in 15 games for the Isotopes before they also released him.

 Overseas career

 Calero has also played on several other teams.
 He played from 1996 to 2000 with the Indios de Mayagüez (Mayagüez Indians) in the Puerto Rican Professional Baseball League.
 During those years, he went on to win two national titles and three participations on the Serie del Caribe.
 In 1996, Calero was named Rookie of the Year, and he also was selected to participate on three all-star games, during his playing year with the Indios de Mayagüez.
 Kiko also played on the MLB team at the Major League Baseball Japan All-Star Series played in Japan in 2004.
 He was also a member of the 2006 Puerto Rico national baseball team at the World Baseball Classic.

 Personal life

-Calero is well-known and very popular in Puerto Rico.
-He has a street named after him, on a little part of Río Piedras called Fair View, where Calero grew up and played Little League ball.
 Calero is married to Carola Rodriguez and they have two children.
-He lives in Caguas, Puerto Rico during the offseason and during the MLB season in Miami.